+Our experts can help you calculate the amount of credit to be reported here.
 Input tax credit on the closing stock is not required to be reported here, as this input tax credit must be first reported by filling up TRAN-1 and TRAN-2 forms.

 (B) ITC Reversed

-(C)Net ITC available (A) – (B) – This will be auto-populated by ClearTax.
+(C)Net ITC available (A) – (B) – This will be auto-populated by Clear GST software.

-- Provide values of exempt, nil rated, and non-GST inward supplies: Here you have to report any purchases made by you of goods or services, which are from a composition dealer, are exempt, nil rated or not covered by GST at all.
+5. Provide values of exempt, nil rated, and non-GST inward supplies: Here you have to report any purchases made by you of goods or services, which are from a composition dealer, are exempt, nil rated or not covered by GST at all.
 This information must be broken down into inter-state and intra-state.

-- Payment of Tax
+6. 1Payment of Tax